tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-cubecl-kernel.md

                 // When at least one node is tracked, we should register our backward step.

                 // The state consists of what will be needed for this operation's backward pass.
-                // Since we need the parents' outputs, we must checkpoint their ids to retrieve their node
+                // Since we need the parents' outputs, we must checkpoint their ids to retrieve
-                // output at the beginning of the backward.
-We can also save utilitary data such as the bias shape
+                // their node output at the beginning of the backward pass.
+We can also save
-                // If we also need this operation's output, we can either save it in the state or recompute it
+                // utilitary data such as the bias shape.
+If we also need this operation's output,
+                // we can either save it in the state or recompute it.
                 // during the backward pass.
-Here we choose to save it in the state because it's a compute bound operation. let lhs_state = prep.checkpoint(&lhs);
+Here we choose to save it in the state because it's a
+                // compute bound operation.
+                let lhs_state = prep.checkpoint(&lhs);
                 let rhs_state = prep.checkpoint(&rhs);
                 let bias_shape = B::float_shape(&bias.primitive);